TedHusted/awake/awake.md/awake.md

 Strategos the Lion grins and stretches.

 Idisi the Teacher: (Off-camera) Time to get up, babies.
+The big kids are joining us for breakfast today.

+All four agents clap their hands together.
+Bastion cries “Wheee.”

 ***

 Leto is standing in a circle with his classmates in a large, plain six-sided room.
-A stand-alone hologram is at the center of the circle, like the one used at the council meeting.
-The hologram shows a series of astral images, designed to bide the time.
+A device presenting a hologram is at the center of the circle.
+The hologram shows a series of astral images designed to bide the time.

 The window on one wall of the room looks out onto a soccer field bordered by a forest.
-The opposite wall is transparent and shows a hallway, where young Vanir are passing by or entering another room directly across the hall.
-The doorway shimmers shut when the last students enter.
-In the center of the room, the hologram fades to black.
+The opposite wall is transparent and shows a hallway.
+A stream of young Vanir in the hallway are passing by or entering another room directly across the hall.
+The last of the sixteen students enter.
+The doorway shimmers shut.
+The hologram fades to black.
 The outside wall flickers briefly, exposing it as a projection.

-The hologram shows a montage of Terran organisms and animals reproducing by various means.
+The hologram reappears.
+It shows a montage of Terran organisms and animals reproducing by various means.
 The series progresses from amoebas to koalas.

 Speaking from the holographic display, Idisi brings the class to order.